12 Steps on How to Start a Business as a Woman: Go from Zero to Hero with These Proven Steps!

 Setting up the framework of your business might not seem as exciting as designing a product or planning a marketing strategy.
 Still, it’s an essential step in building your entrepreneurial endeavor.
 Your business structure will influence many aspects of your operation, including your legal liability, how you file your taxes, and, potentially, the future of your business.

-You can choose several structures from Sole proprietorship, Partnership, Limited liability company (LLC), or Corporation.
+You can choose several structures, such as sole proprietorship, partnership, limited liability company (LLC), or corporation.
 Each has its pros and cons.

 A sole proprietorship, for instance, is the simplest form of business structure, offering complete control to the owner.
 However, it also exposes the owner to unlimited personal liability for business debts.